Pixabay via Pexels

 Clawback windows that don't match reality.
 A 12-month clawback window on a monthly rolling contract is disproportionate.
 The window should reflect the actual risk period for your business, not the maximum period you'd like to be covered for.

 No dispute resolution process.
 Reps should have a clear path to challenge a clawback they believe is incorrect.
 Without one, disputes escalate unnecessarily and damage the relationship between reps and management.
-The same principles that apply to handling commission errors apply to clawback disputes — transparency and process matter more than being right.
+The same principles that apply to handling commission calculation errors apply to clawback disputes — transparency and process matter more than being right.

 Clawing back on factors outside the rep's control.
 If post-sale execution is the reason deals churn, fix the execution.
 Using clawbacks to pass the cost of internal failures onto the sales team is a retention disaster.